-10 Best Restaurants: Seafood, European and Southern Cuisine Rule the Scene
+10 Best Fort Myers Restaurants: Seafood, European and Southern Rule the Scene

 By Gina Birch

 Fort Myers Local Expert

 The foodie movement is a growing one in Fort Myers, and the number of high-quality restaurants in the area is increasing to match.
 While there are plenty of tried and true, long-standing favorites around Fort Myers and the Gulf Islands, there are also a number of new and unique spots popping up to tickle your taste buds.

 Expect Southern hospitality and charm at the well established Veranda in downtown Fort Myers.
 This is a special occasion, lets linger over a cocktail kind of place.
 On the flip side at Mad Fresh Bistro you'll find a no-nonsense, just great food kind of atmosphere.
 The original concept of Mad Fresh was gourmet take-out and even though there are a limited number of counter seats and tables now, the feel is still fast paced.